ljsvdn/booking-system-TS/README.md

 2. Run `npm install` to install dependencies.
 3. Copy the `.env.example` file to `.env` and update the environment variables.
 4. Run `tsc` to compile TypeScript to JavaScript.
-5. Run `node dist/index.js` to start the server.
+5. Run `npm run dev` to start the server.

 ### Frontend Setup